 6. DISCLOSURES OF YOUR PERSONAL DATA

 a.
-We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 5 above.
+We may sell or share your personal data with the parties set out below for the purposes set out in the table in paragraph 5 above.

 Internal Third Parties as follows: Zeta Global.

 In addition to the above, we may access, preserve, and disclose your personal data, including your Identity, Contact, or Technical data, if we believe doing so is required or appropriate to comply with law enforcement requests and legal process.
 We may also access, preserve, and disclose such personal data if we believe in good faith that disclosure is necessary to protect yours', ours' or others' rights, property, or safety, or to investigate fraud.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.